Student Employment Guide/Policies and Procedures

 - You agree to personally contact your supervisor in advance of your shift, if you are unable to work.
 If you twice fail to report to work when assigned by your supervisor, your supervisor may terminate your employment.

 - You agree to accurately report hours worked.

 - The college reserves the right to revoke an award when work, conduct or attitude is unsatisfactory.
 Should your award be revoked for any of these reasons, you may not be offered alternate employment.

 - By initiating employment, you agree to the terms listed above and have read the following: Authorization to Work, Finding Employment, and Getting Paid, as well as the information below:

-Students should be formally evaluated by their supervisor twice a year (you may do this more often), during the fall and spring semesters to improve communication and measure improvement.
+Students are formally evaluated by their supervisor twice a year (you may do this more often), during the fall and spring semesters to improve communication and measure improvement.
 Objective evaluations provide a counseling and coaching experience for supervisors and employees.
 There are several purposes for these evaluations:

 - To encourage communication between the supervisor and the employee.